justjev/BoringBananasCompany/README.md

     click upload folder

-5.generate your art and metadata using the python script in jupyter notebook
+5.generate your art and metadata using the python script in jupyter notebook, this will use the ipsfhash.json file

-6.use pinata to ensure permanence on ipfs - not sure how this works
+6.

 7.create an infura account